 - Gently spray your pillows and sheets before climbing into bed at night.

 - Work the spray into your kids’ bedtime routines.
-A soft spray of “monster repellant” not only chases away the scary boogiemen under the bed, it also eases the way into the land of nod.
+A soft spray of “monster repellant” not only chases away the scary boogiemen under the bed, but it also eases the way into the land of nod.

 - Does your dog have a hard time relaxing when it’s time to take a trip in the car, or when fireworks or loud noises keep him awake?
 Lavender doesn’t only soothe the frazzled nerves of humans; it helps dogs as well.
 Not only that, the fragrance of lavender discourages fleas.
 Mist a few sprays of your sleep spray onto your dog’s bed or inside his crate before the dog settles down.
 Beware, however: lavender is toxic to cats, so keep your essential oil away from your cat's favorite sleeping spot.